NSFW-API/P.E.N.I.S./README.md

 - A prompt generation or refinement step handled by ChatGPT.
 - A video creation request to the Replicate API.
-- Automated evaluation of selected frames via OpenAI’s o1 vision model (or your own logic).
+- Automated evaluation of selected frames via OpenAI’s GPT-4o-mini vision model (with support for o1).
 - Logging results, analyzing shortcomings, and feeding that analysis back into ChatGPT.

 Through multiple iterations, the system “learns” from previous outcomes and continually refines the prompt.